Ku Klux Klan: 1950s–1960s: Klan activity during the civil rights era

+Notorious murders and bombings

+During the 1950s and 1960s, Klan members carried out a series of highly publicized murders and bombings that drew national attention and condemnation.
+These incidents include the 1951 Christmas Eve bombing of NAACP activists Harry and Harriette Moore in Mims, Florida, the 1957 murder of Willie Edwards Jr. in Alabama, the 1963 assassination of NAACP organizer Medgar Evers in Mississippi, the 1963 16th Street Baptist Church bombing in Birmingham, and the 1964 murders of civil rights workers James Chaney, Andrew Goodman, and Michael Schwerner in Mississippi.
+Other cases from this period include the 1964 murders of two black teenagers, Henry Hezekiah Dee and Charles Eddie Moore, the 1965 killing of Viola Liuzzo in Alabama, the 1966 firebombing that led to the death of NAACP leader Vernon Dahmer, the murder of Clarence Triggs, and the 1967 bombings in Jackson, Mississippi, targeting Methodist activist Robert Kochtitzky, a synagogue, and residence of Rabbi Perry Nussbaum.

 Resistance

-There was considerable resistance among African Americans and white allies to the Klan.
-In 1953, newspaper publishers W. Horace Carter (Tabor City, North Carolina), who had campaigned for three years, and Willard Cole (Whiteville, North Carolina) shared the Pulitzer Prize for Public Service citing "their successful campaign against the Ku Klux Klan, waged on their own doorstep at the risk of economic loss and personal danger, culminating in the conviction of over one hundred Klansmen and an end to terrorism in their communities".
-In a 1958 incident in North Carolina, the Klan burned crosses at the homes of two Lumbee Native Americans for associating with white people, and threatened more actions.
-When the KKK held a nighttime rally nearby, they were quickly surrounded by hundreds of armed Lumbee.
-Gunfire was exchanged, and the Klan was routed at what became known as the Battle of Hayes Pond.
+Considerable Klan resistance occurred among African Americans and white allies to the Klan.
+In 1953, newspaper publishers in North Carolina in W. Horace Carter and Willard Cole shared the Pulitzer Prize for Public Service for their campaigns against the Klan "at the risk of economic loss and personal danger" with convictions of "over one hundred Klansmen" and an "end to terrorism in their communities".
+In a North Carolina incident, the Klan burned crosses at the homes of two Lumbee Native Americans for associating with white people in 1958.
+When the Klan held a nighttime rally nearby, hundreds of Lumbee surrounded them—gunfire was exchanged—causing the Klan to be routed at what became known as the Battle of Hayes Pond.

-While the Federal Bureau of Investigation (FBI) had paid informants in the Klan (for instance, in Birmingham in the early 1960s), its relations with local law enforcement agencies and the Klan were often ambiguous.
-The head of the FBI, J. Edgar Hoover, appeared more concerned about Communist links to civil rights activists than about controlling Klan excesses against citizens.
+The Federal Bureau of Investigation (FBI) had paid Klan informants, especially in Birmingham in the early 1960s; however, the FBI's relations with local law enforcement agencies and the Klan were often ambiguous.
+J. Edgar Hoover, head of the FBI at the time, had more concerns about possible Communist links to civil right activists than about controlling the Klan.
 In 1964, the FBI's COINTELPRO program began attempts to infiltrate and disrupt civil rights groups.

-As 20th-century Supreme Court rulings extended federal enforcement of citizens' civil rights, the government revived the Enforcement Acts and the Klan Act from Reconstruction days.
-Federal prosecutors used these laws as the basis for investigations and indictments in the 1964 murders of Chaney, Goodman, and Schwerner; and the 1965 murder of Viola Liuzzo.
-They were also the basis for prosecution in 1991 in Bray v.
-Alexandria Women's Health Clinic.

-In 1965, the House Un-American Activities Committee started an investigation on the Klan, putting in the public spotlight its front organizations, finances, methods and divisions.
+The government revived the Reconstruction-era Enforcement Acts and Klan Act to extend federal enforcement of citizens' civil rights and as a basis of investigations and indictments when it came to notorious cases, including the 1964 murders of Chaney, Goodman, and Schwerner and the 1965 murder of Viola Liuzzo.
+In 1965, the House Un-American Activities Committee had started an investigation into the Klan, investigating its front organizations, finances, methods, and divisions.